 Administrative appeal of decisions taken by the contracting authorities does not have any cost to the challenging entity.

-Judicial challenge has a cost, in the first instance, regardless of the value of the action, of EUR204.
+Judicial challenge has an initial cost, in the first instance, regardless of the value of the action, of EUR102.
 However, in the event of appeal of the court ruling, a variable judicial fee will be charged depending on the value of the claim.